 Samsung pioneered the foldable smartphone market, with its Galaxy Z and Flip lineup leading the way.
 Now, the company is again redefining the segment with the Galaxy Z TriFold.

-As the name indicates, this is a tri-folding device with an inward-folding design.
-It unfolds twice to transform from a phone into a tablet with a 10-inch display.
-Samsung says it has ” precisely engineered” the Armor FlexHinge for easy opening and closing.
+Despite what the name indicates, this is a dual-folding device with three displays.
+It uses an inward-folding design that unfolds twice to transform from a phone into a tablet with a 10-inch display.
+Samsung says it has “precisely engineered” the Armor FlexHinge for easy opening and closing.
+There’s also an auto-alarm function that will alert users if they try to fold the device the wrong way.

-High-end internals to match
+High-end internals … and a price to match

 Besides the inner 10-inch folding display, the Z TriFold features a 6.7-inch 120Hz AMOLED cover screen.
 It can hit a peak brightness of 2,600 nits, while the internal display can reach 1,600 nits.

-The Galaxy Z TriFold launches in South Korea on December 12, 2025.
-Its availability will then expand to China, Taiwan, Singapore, the UAE and the US in the coming months.
+Availability will later expand to China, Taiwan, Singapore, the United Arab Emirates and the United States in the coming months.